Buying Semen

 Veterinary Expenses

 The surgical insemination was $300 (which was starting to sound very reasonable to us!), though there were a few additional fees related to anesthesia and pain meds.
 She was boarded for two nights because we didn’t know whether the surgery would need to be early in the morning or late in the afternoon (turned out to be late, so she got 2 nights of a spa vacay!).
-Our bill for the insemination, boarding, and 2 (of 4) progesterone tests was just over $600.
+Our bill for the insemination, boarding, and 2 (of 4) progesterone tests was just under $700.

 Veterinary Supplies